NL33/electron-git/README.md

 - hide navwindow with shortcut command+4.
 DONE
 - add navigator button to project window.
 DONE
 - click navigator button on project window to open Navigator.
 DONE.
-- hover action:
-    - After result comes back from selection, then:
-    - if hover off of nav window, then hide nav window

 - update main window code for updated electron--coordinating remote modules.
 START HERE:
     - just revised code at main window.js 620 on.
 DONE.
     - AND main.js 165 on.
-    - just got it working to right click on folder and show menu options
+    - just got it working to right click on folder and show menu options.
+DONE
     - next:
         -   main.js menu code:
-            - send back to functions in main-window.js
+            - send back to functions in main-window.js.
+DONE
-            - confirm working for right clicking folders
+            - confirm working for right clicking folders.
+DONE
-            - working right click menu for clicking project name
+            - working right click menu for clicking project name.
+DONE
-            - working right click menu for doc (see code for fullId !== projectDirectory in main-window.js)
+            - working right click menu for doc (see code for fullId !== projectDirectory in main-window.js).
+DONE
     - look for anywhere else in main.js that has remote module.
+- hover action:
+    - After result comes back from selection, then:
+    - if hover off of nav window, then hide nav window
+- remove extra init in project window
 -menu options:
     -project name:
         - new folder